Writer’s retreats.

 (A great place for all artists)

 Every cabin has a designated workspace and places for quiet solitude.
-But one can also enjoy workshops or working together in the barn.
-Roam our property or find a bench that appeals to you and let the inspiration flow.
+But one can also enjoy workshops or connecting with others in the barn or around the property.
+It’s easy to find a tree or find a bench where you can just sit and let the inspiration flow.

-We have some great food options for you: our marvelous private chef can customize the meals for your entire retreat, or you can mix and match with local caterers, food trucks, mobil BBQ, etc.
+We have some great food options for your guests: our marvelous private chef can customize the meals for your entire retreat, or you can mix and match with local caterers, food trucks, BBQ, etc.

-Our Intro Package is a no-stress option, where guests book their cabins directly through us.
-We can help you curate the agenda, and provide a marketing page to help with the booking process.
-This option is $5000 for 2 weekend nights/4500 for 2 weeknights.
-Additional week nights are 1500 each.
+Our Intro Package is an easy option, where guests book their cabins directly through us.
+We can help you curate the agenda, and work out an easy payment schedule.
+This option is $6000 for a two night retreat.

 Get a Quote